| |

 Industrial Revolution when a mechanized society became the order of

+the day.
 The Spanish Barb horse has an

 ancient origin.
 He is the result of crossing the African Barb, or